Symbolism of domes: Counter-Reformation

+Salvatore Di Liello wrote that the Council of Trent prompted the creation of new lay and religious institutions that rejected luxury in architecture and built domes in simple, unadorned, and even ascetic styles, particularly in Naples.
+Peter Marshall reported that the design of El Escorial, including its central domed church, was requested by Charles V to have "simplicity in the construction, severity in the whole, nobility without arrogance, majesty without ostentation".

 The appearance of the oval in architecture has been extensively discussed by architectural historians.
 Although not an idea originating in the Renaissance, by the beginning of the 1500s the idea of the oval was "in the air", according to Santiago Huerta.
 During the discussions of the Council of Trent, the circle and square were declared too pagan for Christian churches.
 Although the council did not make any direct pronouncements regarding architecture and, according to Hanno-Walter Kruft, the effects of those reforms actually adopted by the Council were varied, the one known written example of the Council's resolutions being applied to architecture, Cardinal Charles Borromeo's Instructiones fabricae et supellectilis ecclesiasticae of 1577, "condemns the circular form as heathenish."
 The publication was addressed only to Borromeo's own diocese of Milan, but gained currency throughout Europe.
 According to Michael Earls, the oval dome reconciled the "long axis, favored by the liturgy of the counter-reformation and the central plan so beloved by the spatial idealists."

+The final design of the dome of St. Peter's Basilica, as built by Giacomo della Porta, replaced Michelangelo's semicircular central dome profile with one extended significantly higher and completed the front two smaller flanking domes.
+Steve Choate suggests that these changes were made by della Porta to reference the triple mountain motif on the coat of arms of his patron, Pope Sixtus V. The modification of St. Peter's Basilica to include an extended nave dates from the reign of Pope Paul V. The nave extension included oval domes over the bays of the side aisles.